Scafell Sky Race™ - 40km/2800m

 Next you arrive at Sty Head Pass and start one of the most classic and technical ascents of the Scafell Massif, the 'Corridor Route', this brings you directly to the summit of the highest mountain in England, Scafell Pike.
 Once summited, you turn North East and head over the Massif to the summit of Great End across wonderfully technical boulder fields and with this gained you start your way towards the Great Langdale Valley via Esk Pike, Ore Gap.
 Almost summiting Bow Fell you then drop down a technical scree descent to bring you onto one of the best single tracks in the Lakes, weaving under Cambridge and Flat Crags using what is called the 'Climbers Traverse', bringing you out onto the 'Band' and you descend directly into Great Langdale and to the only feed station on the race at the infamous ‘Old Dungeon Ghyll’ pub.

-Fueled up and ready to rock, head directly up behind the pub towards Raven Crag and then pick up the 'climbers path' that leads to Gimmer Crag abd then diverting off this above White Crag to wind you way through Dungeon Ghyll and over to Stickle Tarn.
+Fueled up and ready to rock, head directly up behind the pub towards Raven Crag and then pick up the 'climbers path' that leads to Gimmer Crag and then diverting off this above White Crag to wind you way through Dungeon Ghyll picking up the path to take you to the top of Harrison Stickle and then back down to Stickle Tarn.

 Now wind your way along great single track over the lower fells on the Northern side of the Great Langdale Valley to the summit of Silver Howe, overlooking Grasmere and real Wordsworth country.
 Continue along single tracks to cross Red Bank road and back up to the summit of Loughrigg fell and weave over the Loughrigg Common on perfect single tracks again to the aptly named 'Lily Tarn' for your final descent into Ambleside and your glory finish at the University of Cumbria, Ambleside Campus.